Norvik-Alexian/word-embeddings/README.md

 2. It can be used as an input to supervised learning tasks.
 3. It creates a mapping of discrete variables, such as words to a vector, of continuous variables.
 4. It also tackles the curse of dimensionality.

+### What is shallow algorithm?
+Shallow learning, also known as shallow machine learning or traditional machine learning, refers to a class of machine learning algorithms that typically involve a single layer of data transformation and learning.
+Unlike deep learning models, which are composed of multiple layers of interconnceted nodes, shallow learning models have a simpler structure and are easier to interpret and understand.

+Shallow learning algorithms aim to find patterns and relationships in the input data to make predictions or decisions.
+These algorithms often rely on handcrafted features extracted from the data and utilize simple mathematical models for learning and inference.